Trolley Rail Fall Protection System

 When working on rooftops or within restricted spaces near vertical drops, safety is paramount.
 Our Horizontal Trolley Rail Systems provide an effective fall protection solution, offering mobility and security.

-A horizontal trolley rail system is a type of rooftop fall protection that allows workers to have horizontal mobility while simultaneously being restrained from going over the roof edge.
-This system can also be referred to as a horizontal rail fall protection system or fall protection trolley system.
+A horizontal trolley rail system is a type of rooftop fall protection that enables workers to have horizontal mobility while being simultaneously restrained from falling over the roof edge.
+This system can also be referred to as a horizontal rail fall protection system or a fall protection trolley system.

-When workers require horizontal mobility when working or rigging within close range of an unprotected vertical drop, conventional single-point anchors may prove impractical or insufficient.
-By contrast, horizontal rail systems are ideal for long restricted spaces or tight quarters, providing non-restrictive fall protection and an effective means for suspending direct and primary rigging equipment.
+When workers require horizontal mobility while working or rigging within close proximity to an unprotected vertical drop, conventional single-point anchors may prove impractical or insufficient.
+By contrast, horizontal rail systems are ideal for long, restricted spaces or tight quarters, providing non-restrictive fall protection and an effective means for suspending direct and primary rigging equipment.

 Horizontal trolley rail systems differ from horizontal cable lifeline systems because trolley rails are considered a somewhat non-restrictive fall protection system.
 Unlike cable systems, trolley rails are designed and engineered for multi-purpose applications, including: